 Deciding who to breed a mare to can take as long as several months, with many different aspects that come in to play when making the final decision.

 Whether I have just purchased the mare, or I have been planning her matings for years, the process I go through is the same.
-I will spend time getting know which stallions are going to compliment her, any weaknesses she might have and also the client’s goals for the resulting foal.
+I will spend time getting to know which stallions are going to compliment her, any weaknesses she might have and the client’s goals for the resulting foal.

 Assessing the physical perspective is important because you’re trying to produce a type that appeals to buyers at the yearling sales.
 The current market shows that if you get a type, regardless of pedigree, you’re going to get a good result.